 Postalytics is a direct mail marketing automation B2B SaaS platform that offers tech savvy marketers a new channel of marketing that’s easy to send, fast, trackable and integrates with your tech stack, in order to stand apart from overflowing e-mail marketing.

-After auditing the website, we generated the lists of optimization tests we wanted to run.
-Our hypothesis going into this growth experiment was that we would increase conversions by at least 20%:
+After auditing the website, landing page, product page and entire sales funnel, we generated the lists of conversion rate optimisation tests we wanted to run.
+Our hypothesis going into this growth marketer experiment was that we would increase conversions by at least 20%:

 – Add sticky/floating CTAs with optimized copy on mobile so customers can always see and access a call-to-action button wherever they are on the page and on the website.

 – Add an exit intent popup CTA.
 This is effective in converting users who are about to leave your website but have not yet converted.

 – Optimize the form on mobile to improve conversion rate by making it easier for users to fill it out.

 – Test exclusivity, scarcity, and social proof strategies.